ChihchengHsieh/P700/README.md

 ### However, this problem can be solved by using a simple algorithm (Graph_Alg) to create a graph.
-#### Only one batch of training data can boost the accuracy on the validation set to 100%
+#### Only few batch of training data can boost the accuracy on the validation set to 100%

 ![](https://github.com/ChihchengHsieh/P700/blob/master/Img/Graph_algo_hist.png?raw=true)